A New Life

 - What if instead of resisting transition, you enjoy it?

 Embrace change, no matter what kind of change it is.
-When my dad passed a couple of weeks ago, it created a space in my life.
+When my dad passed a year ago, it created a space in my life.
 I have been taking care of him for 15 years.
-I pass by his room and miss seeing him.
+I’d pass by his room and miss seeing him.
 The tendency we all have is to fill up this space with something.
 Instead on the advice of a dear friend, I am just letting this space be.
 I am ignoring this frantic message in my head telling me to fill it up.

 “The moment in between what you once were, and who you are now becoming, is where the dance of life really takes place” – Barbara De Angelis